apache/beam/learning/prompts/code-generation/11_io_jdbc.md

 Prompt:
-Write the python code to read data from JDBC using Apache Beam.
+Write the Python code to read data from Oracle JDBC using Apache Beam.
 Response:
-You can read data from JDBC database using the Apache Beam [JdbcIO](https://beam.apache.org/releases/pydoc/current/apache_beam.io.jdbc.html) connector:
+You can read data from an Oracle Java Database Connectivity (JDBC) enabled database using the Apache Beam [JdbcIO connector](https://beam.apache.org/releases/pydoc/current/apache_beam.io.jdbc.html).
 ```python
 import logging
 import apache_beam as beam